Pair density wave, infinite-length stripes, and holon Wigner crystal in single-band Hubbard model on diagonal square lattice

-{\bf Pair density wave: } The elongated stripes that facilitate charge density fluctuation provide a new arena for exploring the potential unconventional SC order and its intricate interplay with CDW and SDW orders.
-Referring to the density stripes depicted in Fig.~\ref{Fig:latt_density}(c), we measure the pair-pair correlation function along the $\hat{e}_x$ direction defined as
+The elongated stripes that facilitate charge density fluctuations provide a new arena for exploring the potential unconventional SC order.
+We analyze the SC properties by following pair-pair correlators shown in Fig.~\ref{Fig:pdw}(a)

-where $\hat{\Delta} _{\alpha, \hat{i}}^{\dagger} =\frac{1}{\sqrt{2}}\left( c_{\uparrow ,\hat{i} }^\dagger c_{\downarrow ,\hat{i} +\hat{e}_\alpha}^\dagger-c_{\downarrow ,\hat{i}}^\dagger c_{\uparrow ,\hat{i} + \hat{e}_\alpha}^\dagger \right)$ creates a spin-singlet pair on the $\alpha=x$ or $y$ bond originating from site $\hat{i}$. $\hat{r}_0=(x_{0},y_{0})$ is the reference site and $r$ denotes the displacement between the two bonds along the $\hat{e}_x$ direction.
-To comprehensively analyze the spatial properties of the SC correlation, an additional displacement $\delta$ along the $\hat{e}_y$ direction is considered.
-Our key finding, based on various types of SC correlation functions depicted in Fig.~\ref{Fig:pdw}, is the dominant $d$-wave PDW correlations with divergent susceptibility established along the charge density stripes.
-In Fig.~\ref{Fig:pdw}(a), we sketch the real-space illustration of the PDW state, where cyan and yellow colors represent the alternating sign of dominant PDW order parameter residing on density stripes.
-The wavelength of the PDW oscillation along these stripes is $\sim 3.5$ lattice spacing, approximately equal to that of the SDW fluctuation.
-Remarkably, our calculation demonstrates that phases of PDW oscillations on two adjacent stripes are identical to each other, indicating phase coherence among pairs from different stripes.